markjnkim/es_mod/01-html/content/step-3-hero.md

 We have wrapped both of our answers including both radio buttons within a `<p>` which also includes the question.
 Since the radio buttons are inline elements, the answer selections will render from left to right on the same line as our question, just as in the mock-up.

-Next, notice how the `<label>` not only wraps one of our radio button answers, but also the answer text as well.
-This offers enhanced accessibility by executing a selection by clicking on the label or answer text as well as the circle to determine the selection.

-> **Pause**: There is an attribute on the `label` element called `for`.
-Explain the purpose of this attribute.

-> **Answer**: This is used to reference to which `radio button` this label belongs.
-The value for the `for` attribute must match the value of the `id` attribute of the `input` element.

 > **Heads Up**: The `radio button` elements must have the same `name` attribute in order to be associated with the same radio group.
 This is how the browser identifies a group of choices can have an exclusive singular answer.
 In this case the value of our radio group in `name` is `trainer-confirm`.

 ### Checkbox